INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 COMMISSION MEETING

-The accrediting body has a permanent accreditation commission, which includes at least five members.
-The composition of the commission is formed on a competitive basis annually, according to the established schedule.
-The presence of at least two-thirds of the total number of its members is required for holding meetings of the commission.
+The accrediting body has a standing accreditation committee consisting of at least five members.
+The committee is formed annually through a competitive process, according to an established schedule.
+At least two-thirds of the committee's members must be present for its meetings.

-Based on the results of the commission's work, the accrediting body may make one of the following decisions:
+Based on the commission's findings, the accrediting body may make one of the following decisions:

-- Second category, if compliance with the standards (criteria) of the first, second and third ranks is at least 60%;
+- Category Two, if compliance with first, second, and third rank standards (criteria) is at least 60%;

-- First category, if compliance with the standards (criteria) of the first rank is at least 70%, the second rank at least 65% and the third rank at least 60%;
+- Category One, if compliance with first rank standards (criteria) is at least 70%, second rank standards (criteria) at least 65%, and third rank standards (criteria) at least 60%;

-- Highest category, if compliance with the standards (criteria) of the first rank is at least 90%, the second rank at least 80% and the third rank at least 70%.
+- Highest Category, if compliance with first rank standards (criteria) is at least 90%, second rank standards (criteria) at least 80%, and third rank standards (criteria) at least 70%.

-2. Refusal of accreditation if the results of the external comprehensive assessment are below the established thresholds for assigning the second category.
+2. Deny accreditation if the results of the external comprehensive assessment are below the established thresholds for assigning Category Two.

-The decisions of the accrediting body are formalized by an official order.
-The period from the registration of the application of the medical organization to the decision by the accrediting body does not exceed 27 working days.
+Decisions of the accrediting body are formalized by an official order.
+The period from the registration of a medical organization's application to the decision by the accrediting body does not exceed 27 business days.
 As a result of the provision of a public service, a medical organization is issued a certificate of accreditation for a period of three years or a reasoned refusal, drawn up in any form.

 FOCUS ASSESSMENT PLAN